Dazcam/fetal_brain_imprinting_290422/README.md

 ***

-### **BiomaRt method**
+**BiomaRt method**

-The original idea was to measure ASE in our 120 samples in a list of 228 imprinted genes.
+The original idea (repo V1) was to measure ASE in our 120 samples in a list of 228 imprinted genes.
 The initial attempt was to use BiomaRt, but there were some issues with time outs.
 This method would also not be suitable for a genome wide screen.

 1. Get chromosome, start/stop coordinates for all genes (189 genes left - note some genes had multiple entries after this stage)
 2. Get all rsIDs with MAF >= 0.05 for each gene - (169 genes left)